QualiSystems/devguide_source/_posts/2016-07-11-creating-a-shell.md

 {% endhighlight %}

-To test whether this worked lets re-install the Shell from Command Line:
+To test whether this worked let's re-install the Shell from Command Line:
 {% highlight bash %}
 shellfoundry install
 {% endhighlight %}